evidentlyai/evidently/examples/integrations/grafana_monitoring_service/README.md

 To **add, or change** the way metrics are calculated (for example, use a different statistical test), you need to change the code.

 We rely on the **core Evidently functionality** to define which metrics are calculated and how.
-If you want to modify the metrics, there are two components you might need to change: Analyzers and Monitors.
+If you want to modify the metrics, there are two components you might need to change: ers and Monitors.

 To calculate the metrics and statistical tests, we use Evidently ```Analyzers```: https://github.com/evidentlyai/evidently/tree/main/src/evidently/analyzers

 For example, we use the ```DataDriftAnalyzer``` to calculate the Data Drift metrics: https://github.com/evidentlyai/evidently/blob/main/src/evidently/analyzers/data_drift_analyzer.py

 There are corresponding Analyzers for other report types.
 Analyzers are shared components used across all Evidently interfaces.
-Depending on the report type, they might include a larger set of metrics that are actually displayed on a Grafana dashboard.
+Depending on the report type, they might include a larger set of metrics than displayed on a Grafana dashboard.

-To define which exact metrics are computed during Monitoring, we use Evidently ```Monitors``: https://github.com/evidentlyai/evidently/blob/main/src/evidently/model_monitoring/monitors/
+To define which exact metrics are computed during Monitoring and logged to Prometheus, we use Evidently ```Monitors``: https://github.com/evidentlyai/evidently/blob/main/src/evidently/model_monitoring/monitors/

 For example, we use the ```DataDriftMonitor``` to define the Data Drift metrics collected from the live service: https://github.com/evidentlyai/evidently/blob/main/src/evidently/model_monitoring/monitors/data_drift.py